YuqiJin0013/Smart-Document-Analyzer/README.md

 * Improve the connection between frontend and backend server when click the generate document
 * When use NLP to generate pdf files, should include the graphs and images.
 Also need to try different file format such as audio and videos

+### Instructions to run
+* git clone repo
+* cd this repo
+* set up a vir environment
+*

+Steps to Run Backend (flask)
+I recommend set up environment to run it
+*

+Steps to Run Frontend (react)
+I recommend create a directory called frontend (put public, src and package.json, package-lock.json in there)
+* First time run react, in terminal type npm run build (install all dependencies)
+* Then type npm start, it will lead to a web browser page
+* In the future, just type npm start to run react

 ### The project has following APIs
 * Authorization and authentication
 * Text extraction, conversion, uploader